cadexchanger/manufacturing-toolkit-python-examples/README.md

     $ python dfm/sheet_metal_analyzer/run.py
     ```

-    Every `run.py` script first generates a runtime key specific to the sample being launched and then runs the sample with pre-packaged models.

-    Learn more about runtime keys and SDK licensing starting from CAD Exchanger 3.18 [here](https://docs.cadexchanger.com/sdk/sdk_licensing.html).

-5. Once the `run.py` script has been used at least once and runtime license key is available, you can try out the sample with custom parameters.
+5. You can also launch each sample with custom parameters.
 For example, for `sheet_metal_analyzer` sample, substitute `<input-model>` for your CAD model that you want to convert:

     ```
     $ python dfm/sheet_metal_analyzer/sheet_metal_analyzer.py <input-model>
     ```

-    It's also possible to copy the runtime key creation code from `run.py` to the sample's main source file and use the sample directly right away.
+    To find out which parameters each sample requires, either launch it without parameters, or view the source code.

 ## Learn more